When it comes to choosing a keyboard, there are no fashion statements.

 Their MP11SE stage piano offers a range of digital customization features without compromising on the real sound, but you’ll pay somewhere around three grands for it.

-Meanwhile, the CP series (Concert Piano) focuses on powerful output without compromising sound quality and their grand edition is possibly the most spec-heavy digital grand on the market today; but it will cost you well in excess of $20,000.
+Meanwhile, the CA series (Concert Artist) focuses on powerful output without compromising sound quality and their Grand Feel III action is one of the most sophisticated key actions on the market today; but it will cost you well in excess of $5,000.

-On the lower end of the spectrum, Kawai has also prepared a bunch of great instruments that are highly competitive and popular in their price ranges, the ES110 (portable) and KDP110 (console) being among them.
+On the lower end of the spectrum, Kawai has also prepared a bunch of great instruments that are highly competitive and popular in their price ranges, the already mentioned ES120 (portable) and KDP120 (console) being among them.

 The main jewels in the Kawai crown are sound and touch – arguably the two most important areas.

-The lower register across the ranges is excellent, with powerful output and harmonic imaging piano sound to boot.
+The lower register across the ranges is excellent, with powerful output and Harmonic Imaging (HI) piano sound to boot.

-For under $10,000, that represents one of the best-priced high-end pianos that Kawai offer too.
+For under $15,000, that represents the best high-end digital piano that Kawai has to offer.

 Founded in Tokyo in 1962, Korg – formerly known as Keio Electronic Laboratories – are a digital only producer of pianos, pedals, recording equipment, synthesizers and guitars.

-Their main focus is digital technology, and this is reflected in their product range, which is workstation and synth-heavy.
+Their main focus is digital technology, and this is reflected in their product range, which is workstation and synth-heavy keyboards.

 In fact, they are one of the most used brands worldwide for studio-based workstations and the most recognizable, along with Nord.